gnu-mcu-eclipse/index/README.md

 If you need a new Eclipse, [GNU MCU Eclipse IDE for C/C++ Developers](https://github.com/gnu-mcu-eclipse/org.eclipse.epp.packages/releases).

-To update an existing Eclipse
+To update an existing Eclipse:

 * search GNU MCU in Eclipse Marketplace and install
 * install from `http://gnu-mcu-eclipse.netlify.com/v4-neon-updates/`

-To install older version
+To install older version:

 * download an archive from [GNU MCU Eclipse plug-ins](https://github.com/gnu-mcu-eclipse/eclipse-plugins/releases)
 * install from the archive